chuckcharlie/awspaghetti/README.md

 ## How It Works

-1. **Multi-Image Capture**: The application captures a series of 3 images from the RTSP camera feed at 10-second intervals to show progression over time.
+1. **Multi-Image Capture**: The application captures a series of 3 images from the RTSP camera feed at configurable intervals (default: 10 seconds) to show progression over time.

 2. **AI Analysis**: When not in cooldown:
    - The series of images is analyzed together using AWS Bedrock to detect potential print failures
    - The AI model looks for signs of failure such as loose or tangled filament (known as "spaghetti") and progression of issues across the time series
    - This multi-image approach provides better context for detecting failures that develop gradually

+3. **Verification Process**: When a potential failure is detected:
+   - The system immediately captures 4 additional series of 3 images each from the camera
+   - Each verification series uses 2-second intervals between images (hardcoded for speed, separate from main analysis timing)
+   - A failure is only confirmed if at least 3 out of 4 verifications detect a failure
+   - This helps prevent false positives while ensuring timely detection

-3. **Cooldown Period**:
+4. **Cooldown Period**:
    - After a failure is detected and confirmed, a 15-minute cooldown period begins
    - During this period, no Bedrock analysis or verifications are performed
    - This helps reduce API costs and unnecessary processing
    - The system logs when it's in cooldown and when the cooldown will end

-4. **Verification Process**: When a potential failure is detected:
-   - The system immediately captures 4 additional series of 3 images each from the camera
-   - Each verification series uses 2-second intervals between images (hardcoded for speed, separate from main analysis timing)
-   - A failure is only confirmed if at least 3 out of 4 verifications detect a failure
-   - This helps prevent false positives while ensuring timely detection
+   - During cooldown, the system waits 30 seconds between checks to avoid excessive logging

 5. **Notifications**: If a failure is confirmed:
    - The 15-minute cooldown period begins
    - Optional notification methods (if configured):
      - Discord: Sends a critical alert with:
-       - The captured image showing the failure
+       - A fresh image captured at the time of the alert (not from the analysis series)
        - A detailed explanation of why the failure was detected
        - A request to verify in person
      - MQTT: Publishes status updates to the configured topic